 Revy, the 8-year-old Yorkshire terrier is the spirited friend to Boston-based Matt and Steph and their two young children.

 “He has an awesome personality,” says Matt.
 “He sleeps in the bed with us.
-We have two daughters, three and one.
+We have two daughters, a 3-year-old and a 1-year-old.
 At first he was like ‘who are these little creatures?’
 But now he plays with them and chases them around.”